NEWPORT County striker Aaron O’Connor says it was the Rodney Parade factor that convinced him to sign for the club this week.

 And the boss and the presence of former teammates in the squad was another reason why he decided to join the Exiles.

 “I know quite a few of the lads,” he said.
-“I played with Max Porter and Ryan Charles at Rushden, Danny Crow at Luton and I’m from Nottingham so I know David Pipe from when he was at Notts County as well.
+“I played with Max Porter and Ryan Charles at Rushden, Danny Crow at Luton and I’m from Nottingham so I know David Pipe from when he was at Notts County

 “The lads were calling me and texting me every half an hour to sign, probably on the Justin’s orders.